-- A container houses the bird feed, which is protected by a motor-controlled door, and gravity brings the bird feed into the feeding holes at the bottom of the bird-feeder. - Bird feed is always visible to the birds, even when covered from the squirrels. - The electronics are housed in a sturdy casing in order to protect from the elements. - A bird perch adjacent to the feeding holes provides a spot for image capture.
+- The feeder box will be constructed from a combination of eco-friendly materials, such as wood or environmentally-friendly plastics. - A container will house the bird feed, which will be protected by a motor-controlled door, and gravity will bring the bird feed into the feeding holes at the bottom of the bird-feeder. - Bird feed should always be visible to the birds, even when covered from the squirrels - The electronics will be housed in a weather-proof casing in order to protect from the elements. - A platform adjacent to the feeding holes will provide a spot for image capture.